niharikasharma/data-512-final-project/README.md

 # data-512-final-project
 Final Project for Data:512 | University of Washington

-## A3: Final project plan
+Niharika Sharma

-## Niharika Sharma
+### A3: Final project plan

-## Movies Recommender System using tradition approaches
+### Movies Recommender System using tradition approaches

 ### Project Proposal
 In this project, we will build 4 different recommender system approaches based on different ideas and algorithms which would give us personalized results, the way Amazon and Netflix do it.
 The motivation behind this idea is that advertisements biases the recommendation on platforms like Amazon/ Netflix, IMDb, TMDb, etc. Hence, using the traditional approaches, we will build an unbiased recommender system to give a personalized recommendation to users.